-- 1. Connect the parallel extension cable to the parallel port of the host computer. - 2.
-Connect the other end of the parallel extension cable to P2, shown in Figure 1-3, on the 56F827EVM board.
+- 1. Connect the parallel extension cable to the parallel port of the host computer - 2.
+Connect the other end of the parallel extension cable to P1 on the 56F826EVM board as shown in Figure 1-3.
 This provides the connection which allows the host computer to control the board. - 3.
-Make sure that the external +12.0V DC 1.2A switching power supply or the external +5.0V DC 1.0A lab power supply is not plugged into a 120V AC power source. - 4.
-Connect the 2.1mm output power plug from the external switching power supply into P1, shown in Figure 1-3, on the 56F827EVM board.
+Make sure that the external +12.0V DC, 2.1A switching power supply or the external +5.0V DC, 1A lab power supply is not plugged into a +120V AC power source - 4.
+Connect the 2.1mm output power plug from the external switching power supply into P2 on the 56F826EVM board, as shown in Figure 1-3.
 Optionally, attach an external +5.0V DC lab power supply via the 2-pin terminal block, TB1. - 5.
 Apply power to the external power supply.
-The green Power-On LED, LED7, will illuminate when power is correctly applied.
+The green Power-On LED, LED7, will illuminate when power is applied correctly.